IcesiComputacionInternet/TallerJPA/README.md

 Besides creation of the user, role and account you'll implement the following functions.

 - A function in AccountService to enable/disable the account.
+[DONE]
 - A function in AccountService to withdrawal money.
+[DONE]
 - A function in AccountService to deposit money.
+[DONE]
 - A function in AccountService to transfer money to another account.
+[DONE]

 For testing keep in mind edge cases they can be considered to increase the note.
 The basic ones are expected to be tested.